MichaelBurge/michaelburge.github.io/_posts/2019-05-12-marai-agent.markdown

 ---

 Super Mario Bros is a video game originally released for the Nintendo Entertainment System(NES) in 1985.
-We developed an AI agent that passes some levels in this game - replicating an [OpenAI Paper](https://pathak22.github.io/large-scale-curiosity/) with similar ideas.
+We developed an AI agent that passes some levels in this game - replicating a paper from members of [OpenAI and UC Berkeley](https://arxiv.org/abs/1808.04355) with similar ideas.
+You can see OpenAI's blog [here] (https://openai.com/blog/reinforcement-learning-with-prediction-based-rewards/)

 The central idea is to use **Curiosity** as a reward.
 The agent
 * Attempts to predict future states